IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 ##### 2:4.Y1.4.1.1 Trigger Events

-The Sender determines that a multimedia report is ready to be sent. e.g. a radiologist completed a dictation on a study and signed off the report.
+The Sender determines that a multimedia report is ready to be sent. e.g., a radiologist completed a dictation on a study and signed off the report.
 This trigger is associated with an intention that the Receiver stores the multimedia report contents and makes it available for subsequent query and retrieve requests.

 ##### 2:4.Y1.4.1.2 Message Semantics